 From the properties of $\sigma_{\{x,y\}}(g)$ one sees that the latter defines indeed a representation of $G$ on $N\times E$.
 The element $a_{\{x,y\}}$ will occur as a gluing parameter at the nodal pair $\{x,y\}$.
 With the data so far fixed, we choose for every nodal pair $\{x,y\}$ an ordered pair, say $(x,y)$, and take for $x$ and $y$ the holomorphic polar coordinates

 and

 as introduced in Section \ref{dm-subsect}.
 We have chosen positive holomorphic polar coordinates around $x$ and negative ones around $y$.
 In the following $(s,t)$ will always denote positive polar coordinates and $(s',t')$ negative ones.
 In order to carry out the gluing we need a gluing profile.
 As already pointed out, there will be two gluing profiles of interest for us.
 The logarithmic gluing profile occurring in the classical holomorphic Deligne-Mumford theory is defined by $\varphi(r)=-\frac{1}{2\pi}\ln(r)$ and the exponential gluing profile which will be used in our constructions is defined by $\varphi(r)=e^{\frac{1}{r}}-e$.
-Our approach in \cite{HWZ-DM} allows to derive Deligne-Mumford type results for any gluing profile satisfying suitable derivative bounds.
-Alternatively, assuming the DM-theory for the logarithmic gluing profile, a calculus lemma allows to derive the necessary results for the exponential gluing profile as shown in \cite{HWZ-DM}.
+Our approach in \cite{HWZ-DM} allows one to derive Deligne-Mumford type results for any gluing profile satisfying suitable derivative bounds.
+Alternatively, assuming the DM-theory for the logarithmic gluing profile, a calculus lemma allows one to derive the necessary results for the exponential gluing profile as shown in \cite{HWZ-DM}.

-Let us fix for the moment the logarithmic gluing profile which we denote by $\varphi$.
+For the moment, let us fix the logarithmic gluing profile, which we denote by $\varphi$.
 Given $\alpha$, a small disk structure ${\bf D}$, and a good deformation $v\mapsto j(v)$ of $j$, which coincides with $j$ on $|{\bf D}|$, we obtain as previously described the family of noded Riemann surfaces

 Here $j(a,v)=j(v)_a$ is the complex structure induced from $j(v)$ on the glued surface $S_a$.
 The automorphisms $g\in G$ of $(S, j, M, D)$ induce the canonical isomorphisms